Chat GPT 4: The AI offers these advantages and it costs - Breaking Latest News

 However, there is a problem with the data: they are not up-to-date.
 The level of knowledge of GPT 4 ends in September 2021.
 For example, you can’t just ask the AI to summarize the day’s news for you or ask if you need an umbrella tomorrow.

 Another feature is image recognition.
 However, it has not yet been activated and will only be activated in the future.
 When exactly is unclear.
 But then you will be able to upload pictures in the chat and ask the AI about it.
-It is not yet possible to predict how well the tool will work.
+How well the tool will work cannot yet be predicted.